Reserves and Resources

 Prospective Resources

-OPC also reviewed the portfolio of nine identified prospects within Block 26 as of 1 January 2025, and validated them as Prospects under PRMS definitions and also estimated associated Prospective Resources, on a risked and un-risked, pre-royalty basis, summarised below.
+OPC also reviewed the portfolio of nine identified prospects within Block 26 as of 1 May 2026, and validated them as Prospects under PRMS definitions and also estimated associated Prospective Resources, on a risked and un-risked, pre-royalty basis (as of 1 May 2026), summarised below.

 Prospective Resources (Unrisked)